This FAQ answers some common questions about how to appeal a denied claim.

-If the hospital says you must leave and you think it’s too soon, appeal to the Quality Improvement Organization (QIO) by midnight of the day of your discharge.
-The QIO should make its decision and call you within 24 hours of receiving all the information it needs.
+If the hospital says you must leave and you think it’s too soon, appeal to the Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) by midnight of the day of your discharge.
+The BFCC-QIO should make its decision and call you within 24 hours of receiving all the information it needs.

 If the appeal to QIC is denied, you can choose to move to the next level by appealing to the Administrative Law Judge (ALJ) within 60 days.
-Amount in question should be $160 or more.
+Amount in question should be $170 or more (during 2020).
 If you decide to appeal to the ALJ, it may be a good idea to contact a lawyer or legal services organization to help you with the process.
 The ALJ should make a decision within 90 days.

 If your appeal to the ALJ is denied, you can choose to continue to the next level by appealing for a Medicare Appeals Council (MAC) review within 60 days of the date on your ALJ denial letter.
 There is no deadline for the MAC to make its decision.

 If your appeal is still denied you can choose to appeal to the Federal District Court within 60 days of the date on your MAC denial letter.
-The amount in question should be $1,630 or more.
+The amount in question should be $1,670 or more (during 2020).
 There is no timeframe for the District Court to make a decision about your appeal.